CUSTOMER QUESTIONS ON FIREWOOD AND OUR ANSWERS

 Q. 3.4 Can I pay by personal cheque ?

 A. 3.4 Non Sufficient Funds (NSF) cheques are a major problem for any business but especially for small businesses that do not have the dedicated staff to deal with them.
-The Terms shown on our Price List state “Payment is by cash at time of delivery” and we maintain the right to insist on this.
-That said, we do recognize that most of our Customers are spending a significant $ amount on their firewood purchases and for them obtaining and then securing large amounts of cash is not very convenient.
-For this reason we will accept personal or business cheques from Customers that we have done business with in previous years as long as they request such and receive our OK at time of their order.
+The Terms shown on our Price List state “Payment is by cash or cheque at time of delivery” or E-transfer prior to delivery.
+The use of electronic money transfers now make over 90 % of Customer payments.
 Any cheque must be dated to the day of delivery or before.
 We do not accept postdated cheques.
 You will find that almost all small firewood suppliers and many of the larger suppliers will insist on cash only.
+Also see Q. 3.6 below.

 Q. 3.5 Why do some suppliers charge the Harmonized Sales Tax (HST) and others do not?